Connected with each yearβs Atlantic hurricane season, you can access a list of potential names for tropical storms and hurricanes.

 How Many People Died in Hurricane Oscar?

 Hurricane Oscar caused no loss of life in 2018.
-No storm named Oscar has been lethal in the Atlantic.
+Unfortunately, in 2024 Hurricane Oscar took seven lives in its journey across Cuba.

 What Was the Path of Hurricane Oscar?